Denny-Cui/PokeWorlds/README.md

 You can now `import poke_worlds` from anywhere.
 ## ROM Setup

 Next, you must legally acquire ROMs for Pokémon from Nintendo (perhaps by dumping the ROM file from your own catridge).
-We discourage any attempts to use this repository with unofficialy downloaded ROMs.
+Despite how easy they are to obtain, we discourage any attempts to use this repository with unofficialy downloaded ROMs.
 The following base game ROMs are supported by this repository:
 * Pokémon Red (save as `PokemonRed.gb`)
 * Pokémon Crystal (save as `PokemonCrystal.gbc`)